Have you ever felt like Eliza Schuyler Hamilton?

 That’s where I’m happy to step in, aided by the powerhouse of Gartner’s research (substantial paywall).
 I’ve narrowed down the top IT Project Portfolio Management Software, from over fifty options to the five that stand out for usability.
-Qualifiers include collaboration tools, integrations with common agile tools (like Jira and Rally), ability to organize project documents and change requests, quick patch deployments, availability of training materials, and ability to view projects on mobile.
+Qualifiers include collaboration tools, integrations with common agile tools (like Jira), ability to organize project documents and change requests, quick patch deployments, availability of training materials, and ability to view projects on mobile.

 PowerSteering is a cloud-based software aimed at enterprise companies struggling with portfolio governance.